Manaslu Circuit Trek

 Most teahouses provide some electricity, but it is often irregular.
 Solar panels or generators are common in lower- and mid-altitude villages such as Machha Khola, Jagat, and Namrung.
 Higher-altitude villages like Samagaon, Samdo, and Dharmasala have very limited power.
 Electricity is usually sold per use, and plugs may not be compatible with all devices.

-Trekkers are strongly advised to carry a power bank or solar charger, as teahouses may not provide charging services.
+Trekkers are strongly advised to carry a power bank or solar charger, as teahouses may provide charging services but may be limited.
 Nights are mostly candle- or lantern-lit, adding a rustic charm but reinforcing the need for personal lighting.

 Mobile and Internet Connection